Skip to Main Content

 At the Johnston Law Firm, we have extensive experience in managing truck accident injury claims and holding negligent trucking companies accountable.
 Our knowledgeable Oregon truck accident attorneys address some of the most common questions that injured victims have about truck crashes.

-• Seek medical attention immediately;
+• Seek immediate medical attention;

 • Exchange information with the truck driver;

-• Take photographs of the crash scene;
+• Try to take photographs of the crash; and

 johnston profile